Left Arrow Back to Main page of KG

 Some minor improvements (docu, messages) and bug fixes have been applied.
 There also is a new ARMv8 (AArch64 aka ARM64) optimized routine to detect zero-blocks.

-Previous version was 1.42.1 (2014-03-06)
+Version 1.42.1 (2014-03-06)

 1.42.1 contains a fix for a sublety how we set up a handler for SIGILL and return with longjmp to detect the supported instruction sets of the CPU -- we need to manually reset the process' signal mask, otherwise a second failed probe would abort.

-Previous version is 1.42 (2014-03-03)
+Version 1.42 (2014-03-03)

 1.42 brings the possibility to load plugins to analyze or transform data before it's written to the output file(s).
 A plugin to calculate the MD5 hash is provided. posix_fadvise() is used if available (optimization) and dd_rescue now only provides a short usage info rather than the long help text on wrong parameters.

-Previous version was 1.41 (2014-02-25)
+Version 1.41 (2014-02-25)

 There has been a lot of internal refactoring that improves the detection of CPU features (at runtime) and libc/compiler features (at build time).
 One result is that this version supports building against the Android NDK. (armv7l binaries built against Android API 17 (aka 4.2) libc can be found below in the download section.)
 Another consequence is that AVX2 support is now enabled (for saving CPU cycles on sparse block detection).
 A few minor bugs have been addressed (the most serious one a harmless off-by-one on determining the size of a block device).
 Number formatting is more consistent now.
 There also a new option -u/--rmvtrim that deletes the created file again and issues a fstrim on the filesystem -- good if you filled the empty space of a filesystem with zeros for data protection and SSD refreshment.

-Previous version was 1.40.1 (2014-02-15)
+Version 1.40.1 (2014-02-15)

 It just has one patch to fix the SSE2 detection on i386 -- the old code would end in an endless loop ...

-Previous version was 1.40 (2013-08-18)
+Version 1.40 (2013-08-18)

 It brings copying of extended attributes (with -p/--preserve).
 It doubles the default soft block size for buffered IO, but brings sparse write optimization for half-empty blocks.
 It also optimizes copying by using the first write to get rid off odd file offsets.
 It also adds a lot more test cases to make check.